The weight two and opposite sign cases for the Fourier relative trace formulas: An overview of the relative trace approach

 \subsection{The BK formula in the same signs case}

-In this section we sketch the BK formula in the case that $m_1,m_2$ are both positive.
+In this section we sketch the derivation of the BK formula in the case that $m_1,m_2$ are both positive.
 The case in which $m_1,m_2$ are both negative follows similarly, with only very minor modifications, therefore we choose to omit it.
-We also assume throughout that $f \in \mathcal{H}$ satisfies the conditions in Theorem \ref{thm:unrefinedBKformula}.
+We assume throughout that $f \in \mathcal{H}$ satisfies the conditions in Theorem \ref{thm:unrefinedBKformula}.
+For the archimedean test function we make use of the following proposition.